BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher-options/export-location.md

 ![Extension-specific export location dialog](/images/pdmpublisher/screenshots/options-dialog-extension-specific-location.png)

+The dialog uses the same format names and file-type icons described on the [File Formats](file-formats.md) page.
+Each row lets you enable a custom location for that output format.

 When an extension-specific location is enabled for a file format, it overrides the main **Export Location** for that format only.

 For example: